-Here again at the end of the world help desk to give advice to those who meander this far out.
+Here again at the end of the world help desk to advise those who meander this far out.

 Today’s Topic: Shopping.

 I have a personal series of questions I ask myself whenever I buy something.
-After my divorce in 2001, I needed to rethink how to live my life in a simpler way.
+After my divorce in 2001, I needed to rethink how to live my life more simply.